dllamas-stem/olist-interactive-dashboad/README.md

-# 📊 Interactive Dashboard - Brazilian Shop
+# 📊 Interactive Dashboard - Olist Shop

-Welcome to the **Brazilian Shop Interactive Dashboard** project.
+Welcome to the **Olist Shop Interactive Dashboard** project.
 This dashboard provides a clear, interactive, and strategic view of key retail metrics to support business decisions.

 ## 📌 Description